jstetich/FOCB_WQ/README.md

 including temperature, salinity, pH, dissolved oxygen, Secchi depth and chlorophyll a.

-Related data from FOCB on nutrietns and ocean acidification were analyzed in other data archives.
+Related data from FOCB on nutrients and ocean acidification were analyzed in other data archives.

 # Statement of Purpose